predators

 Maybe that's because Chimps are true carnivorous apes unlike humans.

-Also a chimp is like a human on steriods and a single digit IQ tard that will fuck you up for trivial shit
+Also a chimp is like a human on steriods and a single digit IQ tard that will frick you up for trivial shit

 Anonymous